DanielPickens/Automate-traversal-in-a-Singly-Linked-List/README.md

 This program is used to implement traversal in singly linked list.
-Here elements are added in the singly linked list and the traversal is then done in the forward direction.
+Here elements are added in the singly linked list and the traversal is then done in a forward direction.
 Traversal is the very basic operation, which presents a huge part in almost every operation on a singly-linked list.

 For instance, an algorithm may traverse a singly-linked list to find a value, find a position for insertion, or any kind of other operation.